0x414a/GitHack/README.md

 # Thanks
-Due to some large time span, I have directly copied the Utils and git files from https://github.com/Yesterday17/gitfetch to my profile.
+Due to large time span, copy git, directly from the https://github.com/Yesterday17/gitfetch in Utils added the agent